nikitakot/web-scheduler/README.md

 }
 ```

-This mutation will only display endpoint for the currently logged
+This mutation will only display endpoints for the currently logged
 user based on JWT.

 6. Check the GQL schema, there are more mutations and queries there